 Once you have adopted "your" drain, sweep and rake the leaves and other debris from the surface of the drain year-round.

-We’ll mail you a small, attractive yard sign.
-Put it in your yard to let your neighbors know you’re protecting clean water.
-We’ll also send a list of things you and your neighbors can do in your own yards to keep pollution out of our lakes and rivers.
+We'll send a list of things you and your neighbors can do at home to keep pollution out of our lakes and rivers.
 If anyone asks, let them know how they can do their part!

 Keep track of how much stuff you remove from around the storm drain—an estimate in pounds or gallons is good.
 Report that to us via email at [email protected] It takes less than five minutes, and helps us monitor the impact we're having!